 The Participants have identified a series of potential impacts on competition that may arise as a result of the terms and conditions of the CAT NMS Plan.
-These potential impacts may be related to: (1) the technology ultimately used by the CAT and differences across CAT

-227 See Section 11.3(d) of the CAT NMS Plan.

-Reporters in their efforts necessary to meet the CAT NMS Plan's requirements; (2) the method of cost allocation across CAT Reporters; and (3) changes in regulatory reporting requirements, and their attendant costs, particularly to smaller entities, who may previously have benefited from regulatory exemptions.
+These potential impacts may be related to: (1) the technology ultimately used by the CAT and differences across CAT Reporters in their efforts necessary to meet the CAT NMS Plan's requirements; (2) the method of cost allocation across CAT Reporters; and (3) changes in regulatory reporting requirements, and their attendant costs, particularly to smaller entities, who may previously have benefited from regulatory exemptions.